lifemapper/core/docs/developer/lmStandards.rst

       #.
 Imports
       #.
 Comments
       #.
+Whitespace
+      #.

    * Some LM exceptions:

       #.
 Indent 3 spaces (not 4)
       #.
-Use mixed case as defined in the PEP 8 document (not lowercase with
+Use mixed case as defined in the PEP 8 document for function and
-         underscores) for function and method names
+         method names
       #.
 Comments must be understandable but are not required to be full sentences.

 #.
 Read the following, but follow Pep 8 when there is a conflict.
 All these
    links provide good programming tips too.